 When it first entered the IT world, virtualisation was used to describe processes where users split system resources on computers for different use-cases.
-Of course, the concept of virtualisation has evolved considerably since then, and it’s now very widely used as a method of easing workloads by making use of scalable computers and systems.
+Of course, the concept of virtualisation has evolved considerably since then, and virtualisation software is now very widely used as a method of easing workloads by making use of scalable computers and systems.

 Creating virtual machines running on the same hardware is something that can be very useful to developers and other tech professionals for software testing purposes.
-With virtualisation software, you can also access virus-infected data, run older apps and back up operating systems.
-Let’s take a look at some of the best solutions on the market right now.
+With virtualisation solutions, you can also access virus-infected data, run older apps and back up operating systems.
+Let’s take a look at some of the best virtualisation software on the market right now.